OkayHughes/open-lab-notebook/src/posts/gravity-wave/idealized_lamb_waves.md

 This demonstrates that propagation speed appears to increase continuously with baseline temperature.

+<span class="todo"> Still left  to do: calculate propagation speed in a equatorial channel.</span>

 ## creating an FV model run for comparison

 In the FV model there is _no signature what so ever_ at day 10!
-If you set the colorbar range to `[-0.05, 0.05]` at hour 2, you can see the signature of this wave propagating and decaying exponentially.
+If you set the colorbar range to `[-0.005, 0.005]` at hour 2, you can see the signature of this wave propagating and decaying exponentially(?).